ADGEfficiency/dsr-rl/PITCHME.md

 $$ V(s) = r + \gamma V(s') $$

 $$ Q(s,a) = r + \gamma Q(s', a') $$

+Bootstrapping can introduce bias - the agent has a chance to fool itself

 ---
 ### Function approximation